Grooming is a basic need for every dog, and we've partnered with Dogs for Good to guide you through how to groom your furry friend.

 - Cotton balls soaked in warm water are best if your dog has sensitive eyes.

-Approach your dog calmly and gently wipe around the eyes to remove any dirt or mucus.
+Approach your dog calmly and gently wipe around their eyes to remove any dirt or mucus.
 Never wipe their actual eye.

-Our internal vet Martin says that you should watch out for “redness and discharge if your dog’s eye is closed or they are rubbing it.
+Our in-house vet, Martin, says to "watch out for redness and discharge if your dog’s eye is closed or they are rubbing it.
 Always see a vet as soon as possible if you spot any of these signs, or if you are concerned.”

 Keeping your dog's teeth clean is important.
 If you don't, their teeth can develop plaque build-up and dental disease.
-Dental disease is common in dogs and is very uncomfortable for them.
+Dental disease is common in dogs and can be very uncomfortable for them.

 You can buy dog toothpaste and a brush from your vet or local pet store.
 We recommend enzymatic toothpaste which breaks down plaque and reduces bad breath.

-Our internal vet Martin recommends that you “begin when your dog is young, so they are used to it early on in life”.
+Our in-house vet, Martin, recommends that you “begin when your dog is young, so they are used to it early on in life”.

 Cleaning your dog’s ears